OSE3Sandbox/openshiftv3-workshop/ops-quota.md

 [WARNING]
 ====
-Before continuing, make sure you are using logged with the built-in system administrator account in OpenShift.
+Before continuing, make sure you are using logged with a system administrator account in OpenShift.

 ----
-oc login -u system:admin
+oc login -u admin
 ----
 ====